 Complaint after complaint said that the so called 5-7 year deck stains didn't even last a year.
 Everything from fading, water spotting, cracking, flaking, and peeling was all that any consumers were saying about it.
 To be honest, we couldn't find a shred of evidence of someone claiming that it did actually last as long as it claimed it would.

 VOC (Volatile organic compounds) regulations are changing rapidly across the the nation.
 Not all of the stains and sealers that we sell are compliant for all states.
 As it stands 16 states have adopted the more stringent 250 regulation:

-These states include: California, Connecticut, Rhode Island, Maine, Massachusetts, New Hampshire, Vermont, Delaware, District of Columbia, Maryland, New Jersey, New York, Northern VA, Pennsylvania, Parts of Arizona, Ohio, Illinois, Indiana.
+These states include: California, Connecticut, Rhode Island, Maine, Massachusetts, Michigan, New Hampshire, Vermont, Delaware, District of Columbia, Maryland, New Jersey, New York, Northern VA, Pennsylvania, Parts of Arizona, Ohio, Illinois, Indiana.

 In addition certain counties in California have adopted 100 VOC regulations: LA County, Riverside County, Orange County, San Bernardino County.

 See VOC Compliant Wood and Deck Stains for a list of stains that can be sold to you if you reside in one of theses states.

 Nano-Technology has finally come around for the Wood and Deck Restoration Industry!
 Defy Extreme Wood Stain is the first and leader when it comes to utilizing the ability of this new technology into a clear wood finish that will not change the appearance!